Cyber-Duck/Silverstripe-SEO/README.md

 SEO::setDynamicTitle("[FirstName] [Surname] - Site Member", $member);
 ```

-You can also access realtions using the dot syntax.
+You can also access relations using the dot syntax.
 If a member had a has_many relation to an Areas object and it had a class property Name we could access it as below.

 ```php
 SEO::setDynamicDescription(
 "[FirstName] [Surname] is a member of the team and specialises in [Areas.Name].", $member);
 ```

-Relations are looped with seperators and a closing "and"
+Relations are looped with separators (, ) and with an "and" before the last entry

 ```
 FirstAreaName, SecondAreaName, ThirdAreaName, and FourthAreaName